pinatics/observer-effect-mech-interp/README.md

 # Observer Effect in Language Models

+## Research Question

+Does directing a language model's attention toward its own current response tendency alter its internal representations and downstream behavior?

+If a change occurs, can it be specifically associated with the self-directed manipulation, or can it be explained by simpler alternatives such as prompt wording, additional instructions, attention redistribution, or explicit reporting?

 ## Why This Question Matters

 I became interested in a simple problem: when we ask a language model to inspect or report its own response tendency, we often treat the answer as if we are simply measuring something that was already there.